The SpatzChat™ App for Disciplined Dissent

 Jim Collins on discipline, author of Good to Great:

-That is the gap the SpatzChat™ app has been directly designed, by me, to directly address this type of situation.
+That is the gap that the SpatzChat™ app has been specifically designed for, to directly address this type of situation.

 The SpatzChat™ is not just a messaging toolkit.
 It is a disciplined dissenting system.
 It allows team members to:

-- Use the SpatzChat™ app, initiated later when convenient if the verbal caution is ignored or challenged.
+• Use the SpatzChat™ app, initiated after, when convenient, if the caution is ignored or challenged.

-- Escalate through 2 more steps on the app and document when concerns are still unresolved.
+• Escalate through the 3-steps nudged-on by the app and document when still unresolved.

-- Finally, resolve the issue through a transparent, team and AI review process.
+• Finally, resolve the issue through the transparent, Spatz Team and AI Review process.

 The goal is not to encourage more dissent for its own sake.
 It is to ensure that dissent is: